FlorianCousin/use-tabs-state/README.md

 # use-tabs-state

+## Description

-Hook for React state that is shared through all tabs
+Hook for React state that is shared through all tabs.

+## Implementation

+localStorage and events on localStorage change are used to synchronise state across all tabs of a browser.